EmulairEmulator/Libretro2SQLite/README.md

 On Linux, open a terminal and simply run the file *automatic-with-python-path.sh* if you placed Python in your *PATH* environment variable or *automatic-with-python-launcher.sh* if you are using the Python launcher instead.
 Everything will be generated automatically.

 ### Automatic usage on Windows
-On Windows, only the manual way makes sense.
-The automatic way is not so automatic because it requires a lot of setup, which is why I do not recommend it.
-However, here is what you need to do:

-[COMING SOON]
+On Windows, the automatic method can be done in two ways:
+1. Install the WSL command, open Command Prompt, navigate to this folder (*whatever/path/you/have/Libretro2SQLite*) and type ```bash automatic-with-python-path.sh``` or ```bash automatic-with-python-launcher.sh```, depending on how you installed Python on your machine.
+2. Add "Git Bash Here" to your context menu, right click on this folder (*whatever/path/you/have/Libretro2SQLite*), select "Git Bash Here" and type ```sh automatic-with-python-path.sh``` or ```sh automatic-with-python-launcher.sh```, depending on how you installed Python on your machine.

 ### Automatic usage on Mac
-Unfortunately, I do not know how any automatic input would work on Mac.
-Feel free to contribute to this short documentation if you find out.
+Unfortunately, I don't know how any automatic input would work on Mac.
+I'm guessing it's similar to the automatic usage on Windows, however, feel free to contribute to this short documentation if you find out exactly how it should be done.

 ### Postrequisites
 Don't forget to regularly update the *Retroarch* and *libretro-database* folders by navigating to each of them using Git Bash, then executing ```git pull```.